You've got questions. We've got answers!

 Mock Trial is an intercollegiate competition among schools who are members of the American Mock Trial Association (AMTA), founded in 1985.
 Today, over 350 schools nationwide are members of AMTA, with over 700 teams competing every year.
 Northwestern has finished in the top 10 of those 700 teams for the past two years.

 At the beginning of each year, teams are given a fictional legal case, complete with witness affidavits and applicable case law.
 Mock Trial uses the Federal Rules of Evidence.
 The case can be either criminal or civil, alternating each year.
 This variation gives students insights into two different fields of law.
 As with any legal case, there is a prosecution (or, in a civil case, a plaintiff) and a defense.
 Students from one member school represent one side and compete against students from another school who present the opposing side.

 Woah.
 That sounds really complicated.
 What if I've never done Mock Trial before?

 No experience?
 No worries!
 We pride our program on being one where we are able to help students build from the ground up.
 We'll teach you all the ins and outs of Mock Trial, and you'll become a pro before you know it!

 Do I have to want to go to law school to do Mock Trial?

 Nope!
 If you love to act, want to build your public speaking skills, or want to gain some real-world experience, NUMT is the place for you!
-If you check out our members pages, you'll find people from all majors--from Computer Science and Math to Journalism to Political Science and Legal Studies!
+If you check out our members pages, you'll find people from all majors -- from Computer Science to Math to Journalism to Political Science to Economics!

 So what will my role be?

 You with have the role of lawyer, witness, or both.

 What does a lawyer do?